EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ID_U and ID_V either enable the other party to retrieve the public key (kid, x5t, x5u) or they contain the public key (x5c), see {{I-D.schaad-cose-x509}}.

-EDHOC with asymmetric authentication is illustrated in {{fig-asym}}.
+EDHOC with asymmetric key authentication is illustrated in {{fig-asym}}.

 ~~~~~~~~~~~
 Party U                                                       Party V